oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * satisfies the "CSAF Basic Validator" conformance profile.
 * additionally performs all tests of the preset `recommended` as given in section [sec](#presets-defined-through-test-subsections).
+* additionally satisfies those normative requirements in section [sec](#recommended-tests) that are designated as applying to CSAF Validators.

 A CSAF Extended Validator MAY provide an additional function to only run one or more selected recommended tests.